 Throughout history, states struggled to maintain power, having to rely on private agents and enforcers to fund themselves and govern their citizens.
-How did they transition to the states we see today?

 It’s easy to imagine that governments were always as bureaucratic as they are today.
 Certain policies, like the widespread granting of monopolies in the seventeenth century, or the presence of a powerful landed aristocracy, seem like archaic products of a past that was simply more corrupt.
 The fact that governments rarely got involved with healthcare or education before the mid-nineteenth century seems the product of a lack of imagination, or perhaps yet another product of our ancestors’ venality – simply what happens when you put the war-hungry knights and nobles in charge.